eulauragabriel/eulauragabriel/README.md

 ##

-<b>scolarship student developing a research using image processing techniques and artificial intelligence at INPE ✨</b>
+<b>developed a research as a scolarship student using image processing techniques and artificial intelligence on pattern recognition on remote sensing at INPE ✨</b>

 ##